FursykIvan/streamdash/README.md

-# StreamDash 🚀
+StreamDash 🚀

-**StreamDash** is a comprehensive real-time data processing platform that collects weather data, processes it through a streaming pipeline, and visualizes it in a dynamic dashboard.
-The system also features a Telegram bot interface for user interaction and voice command processing.
+@voice_weather_bot

+StreamDash is a powerful real-time weather data platform designed to collect, process, and visualize live weather information.
+It integrates multiple technologies into a cohesive system that fetches data from external APIs, streams it through Kafka, processes it with FastAPI, stores it in PostgreSQL, and presents it on an interactive React dashboard.
+A Telegram bot with both text and voice support lets users access forecasts through a conversational interface, making the system easily accessible and engaging.

+## 🖥️ Usage

+### Telegram Bot
+Open Telegram and send a voice message to the bot:
+👉 @voice_weather_bot

+Just say the name of a city or village in Ukraine (e.g. “Київ”, “Львів”, “Солотвин”), and you'll receive detailed weather information for that location.
+🎙️ Voice only – no typing required!

 ## 📋 Table of Contents
 - [Overview](#overview)